SPARQ IN SCHOOLS 2022

 SPARQ in Schools BLOG

-A Spiral Q artists representing the 4th, 5th, and 8th grade residencies shares about the activities of each session taught this year in our long-running SPARQ blog.
+A Spiral Q artists representing the 3rd and 6th grade residencies shares about the activities of sessions taught this year in our long-running SPARQ blog.

 SPIRAL Q’S IN-SCHOOL PARTNERSHIPS